TAG: Task-based Accumulated Gradients for Lifelong learning: Appendix

 \subsubsection{Evolution of $\alpha(t,\tau)$ and Test Accuracy $a_{t,\tau}$}

-Next, we continue the analysis done in Section \ref{alpha_analysis} for \textbf{Split - CIFAR100} (in Figure \ref{alpha_cifar_app}), \textbf{Split - miniImageNet} (in Figure \ref{alpha_imagenet_app}), \textbf{Split - CUB} (in Figure \ref{alpha_cub_app}) for the first $9$ tasks and \textbf{5-dataset} (in Figure \ref{alpha_5data_app}) for first $3$ tasks.
-In \textbf{Split - CIFAR100} and \textbf{Split - miniImageNet}, the model with \textit{Naive RMSProp} tends to forget the task $t$ by significant amount as soon as it receives the new tasks.
+Next, we continue the analysis done in Section \ref{naive_opt} for \textbf{Split-CIFAR100} (in Fig. \ref{alpha_cifar_app}), \textbf{Split-miniImageNet} (in Fig. \ref{alpha_imagenet_app}), \textbf{Split-CUB} (in Fig. \ref{alpha_cub_app}) for the first $9$ tasks and \textbf{5-dataset} (in Fig. \ref{alpha_5data_app}) for first $3$ tasks.
+In \textbf{Split-CIFAR100} and \textbf{Split-miniImageNet}, the model with \textit{Naive RMSProp} tends to forget the task $t$ by significant amount as soon as it receives the new tasks.
 On the other hand, \textit{TAG-RMSProp} prevents catastrophic forgetting and hence results in a higher accuracy throughout the stream.
-We can observe that for \textbf{Split - CIFAR100} and \textbf{Split - miniImageNet}, $\alpha(\tau+1,\tau)$ (where $\tau\in[1,9]$) generally have a higher rank in the set $\{\alpha(t,\tau');\tau'\in[1,t]\}$.
+We can observe that for \textbf{Split-CIFAR100} and \textbf{Split-miniImageNet}, $\alpha(\tau+1,\tau)$ (where $\tau\in[1,9]$) generally have a higher rank in the set $\{\alpha(t,\tau');\tau'\in[1,t]\}$.
 This is because \textit{TAG-RMSProp} also recognizes an immediate change in the directions when the model receives a new task (from $M^{(t-1)}_N$ to $M^{(t)}_n$).
-A similar observation is made in case of \textbf{Split - CUB} but the visible gain in the accuracy by \textit{TAG-RMSProp} does not occur instantly.
+A similar observation is made in case of \textbf{Split-CUB} but the visible gain in the accuracy by \textit{TAG-RMSProp} does not occur instantly.
 Apart from that, we observe that the lower and higher rank of $\alpha(t,\tau)$ results in backward transfer and prevents catastrophic forgetting respectively in the stream.
-Overall, in all datasets, we arrive at the same conclusion obtained in Section \ref{alpha_analysis}.
+Overall, in all datasets, we arrive at the same conclusion obtained in Section \ref{naive_opt}.